lioaraxai/LioraXAI/README.md

-# Nirdhar Website
+# LioraXAI Website

-This repository contains the website for Nirdhar, an AI-powered knowledge base solution.
+This repository contains the website for LioraXAI, an AI-powered knowledge platform solution.
 The project consists of a static marketing website (in this repository) and a Django application that handles dynamic functionality.

 ## Project Structure